-For testing purposes, Convirza recently began conducting mobile click-to-call campaigns for some of our call tracking clients.
+For testing and curiosity, Convirza recently began conducting mobile campaigns and found dismal results in a click-to-call case study for one of our call tracking clients.

 A test with a franchisee-owned Holiday Inn Express found that Google measures click-to-call campaigns with less than 50% accuracy.